-The Black Death of October 1347 to c1352 is one of the worst catastrophes in recorded history – a deadly plague that ravaged communities across Europe, changing forever their social and economic fabric.
+The Black Death of October 1347 to c1352 was one of the worst catastrophes in recorded history – a deadly bubonic plague that ravaged communities across Europe, changing forever their social and economic fabric.
 But how much do you know about the Black Death?
-Did the epidemic eradicate a third of Europe's population?
-Did it afflict every town and village?
+How many died?
+Did the epidemic really eradicate a third of Europe's population?
+And did it afflict every town and village?

 Here, writing for History Extra, medieval historian Samuel Cohn shares ten things you might not know about the Black Death and separates fact from fiction…